 This post is brought to you by my good friend Cristina of Lemon Events.
-She is the most creative person I know when its comes to decor and events and I had to share her DIY colorful Halloween skull decor!
-If you follower her on Instagram than you’ve seen these cheerful, edgy, fun and spunky skulls, if you don’t follow her then click here and make sure you do.
-I sat down with her over the weeked to get a better glimpse of her pretty skulls (did you know skulls could be pretty?
-Me either.) and get the step by step process because I just had to share.
-Halloween doesn’t have to be dark and scary and consist of black and orange.
+She is the most creative person I know when it comes to decor and events and I had to share her DIY colorful Halloween skull decor!
+If you follower her on Instagram then you’ve seen these cheerful, edgy, fun and funky skulls, if you don’t follow her then click here and make sure you do!
+I sat down with her over the weekend to get a better glimpse of her pretty skulls (did you know skulls could be pretty?
+Me neither.) and get the step by step process because I just had to share.
+Halloween doesn’t have to be dark and scary and full of black and orange.

 What You Need